Eggshells and Diamonds

 This time, Amy walked right beside her.

 The rest of the ride to Amy's house was silent.
 Once they arrived, Amy got out but hesitated.
-"Hey, Harper?" she said.
+"Hey, Harper?"

 The door slammed quick, as if Amy was embarrassed to lower herself into such a common courtesy of words.